rolling-scopes-school/tasks/stage1/README.md

 #### December 19, 2023

-- Break week, only the deadlines of previously issued tasks and tests
+- Break week with deadlines for previously issued tasks and tests only.

 ### Break Week

 #### December 26, 2023

-- Break week, no new content or assignments
+- Break week without new content or assignments.

 ### Week #7